hadevn/Vault21/README.md

 I don't guarantee that the code is still upd2date, or that the core is clean, or well designed.
 Multiple devs worked on this, and some didn't have enough coding experience and/or didn't orientate on the coding style.

 This code is not for commercial usage.
-Howeverm, feel free to use it for learning purpose or for yourself.
+However, feel free to use it for learning purpose or for yourself.